andburn-archive/css/notes/general.md

 - its common practice to have utility classes be defined as `!important` so they get they are applied with highest precedence
 - an `inline-block` only takes up the space of its contents, unlike a `block` which takes up 100% of available.
 - even up two columns by defining width on one at least, and floating to the appropriate side to correct the spacing
+- `position: fixed` is similar to absolute in that it is removed from normal flow and positioned absolutely, it then holds that position as the pages moves/scrolls
+- `background-origin` specifies how the background is positioned relative a box scheme (independent of the elements box scheme), three options `border-box`, `padding-box` and `content-box`.
+- `transform-origin` is similar and defines the location where transform occur e.g. rotations.

 ## Sass